2.8 Provisions

 20.2.1 Securities premium

 Securities premium is used to record the premium on issue of shares.
 The reserve can be utilised only for limited purposes in accordance with the provisions of the Companies Act, 2013.
-During the year ended March 31, 2024, Securities premium was utilised to the extent of Rs.
-Nil (March 31, 2023 - Nil)
+During the year ended March 31, 2025, Securities premium was utilised to the extent of Rs.
+Nil (March 31, 2024 -Nil on account of expenses incurred for the issue of Equity shares, in line with Section 52 of the Companies Act 2013).

 20.2.2 Employee Stock Options Reserve